 School of Business

-The School of Business offers six traditional undergraduate degrees, four master’s degrees, and two degree-completion programs.
-The traditional undergraduate degrees include Accounting & Information Management, Business Administration, International Business, Management & Social Entrepreneurship, Marketing, and Sports Management & Marketing.
-The master’s degrees include Health Administration, Healthcare Informatics Administration, Strategic Leadership, and Strategic Marketing.
-The two bachelor's degree completion programs offered are Organizational Management and Health Administration.
-In addition, the School of Business offers a pathway for undergraduate students, who are interested in earning a degree in health administration, to begin their education in one of the six traditional undergraduate business degree programs and transition to the Health Administration degree completion program during the spring semester of their junior year.
+The School of Business offers six traditional undergraduate degrees, four master’s degrees, and three degree-completion programs.
+Traditional undergraduate degrees include Accounting, Business Administration, International Business, Management & Social Entrepreneurship, Marketing, and Sports Management & Marketing.
+Master’s degrees include Health Administration, Public Health, Strategic Leadership, and Strategic Marketing.
+Bachelor's degree completion programs include Business Management, Business Marketing and Health Administration.
+In addition, the School of Business offers a pathway for qualified undergraduate students, who are interested in earning a degree in health administration, to begin their education in one of the six traditional undergraduate business degree programs and transition to the Health Administration degree completion program during the spring semester of their junior year.

 Roberts Wesleyan College's School of Business has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.

 To develop men and women who will model Christ-like character and equip them to transform society through sacrificial service and effective leadership.

 Through a Christ-centered management education, Roberts Wesleyan College’s Undergraduate Business department develops servant-leaders with integrity who are equipped to meet the challenges of a constantly changing world.
 Our graduates are committed to excellence and dedicated to adding value to their organizations, communities, and families.